anhvir/c102/README.md

 [`insertion_sort.c`](./insertion_sort.c) and add a few lines to remove the duplicates.
 If you want some hints, you can used the skeleton [`e73.c`](./e73.c).
+  * **Important Note:** If your workshop is on Monday, you'd better to finish your lab with the **Optional** tasks belows, and then do the other tasks yourselves at the end of the week (and if you have difficulty with that, bring your questions to the next week's workshop).
+If your workshop is not on Monday, you can leave the **Optional**'s items for doing at home :-)

   * **Optional 1:** Write a program that inputs an array of `int` and outputs the sum of the array's elements.
 You must write 2 separate functions: one for inputting array, one for computing the sum.